SkipKV: Selective Skipping of KV Generation and Storage for Efficient Inference with Large Reasoning Models: Motivational Case Studies

 \section{Motivational Case Studies}

 In this section, we analyze the key limitations of the representative SoTA CoT token eviction methods. \textbf{Description.} The benefit of KV cache eviction methods lies in their ability to reduce KV memory usage, thereby enabling larger batch size with improved generation throughput.
-To analyze the accuracy robustness of the existing SoTA KV eviction methods \cite{cai2025r, zhang2023h2o} on CoT reasoning task, we evaluated the accuracy for a batch size of 1 and 10, respectively.
-In specific, we measured the accuracy on the MATH-500 with the R1-Llama-8B at different KV budget (fraction of the KV memory in $\%$ with baseline FullKV as $100\%$).
-As depicted in Fig. ~\ref{fig:motivation} (left), the multi-batch decoding costs substantial accuracy degradation, for both R-KV and H2O, particularly at lower KV budget.
-This limitation may be attributed to the \textit{effective KV budget reduction} for multi-batch scenario due to the padding tokens.
-These tokens are added to align with variable-length prefill sequences of different candidates in a batch.
-Upon entablement of fixed memory budget via KV eviction, the padding tokens consume memory space resulting in reduction in effective KV budget, and thus potentially costs accuracy.
+To analyze the accuracy robustness of the existing SoTA KV eviction methods \cite{cai2025r, zhang2023h2o} on CoT reasoning tasks, we evaluate the accuracy for a batch size of 1 and 10, respectively.
+Specifically, we measure the accuracy on the MATH-500 with the R1-Llama-8B at different KV budgets (as a fraction of the KV memory, with FullKV as $100\%$).
+As depicted in Fig.~\ref{fig:motivation} (left), the multi-batch decoding leads to substantial accuracy degradation, for both R-KV and H2O, particularly at lower KV budgets.
+This limitation may be attributed to the \textit{effective KV budget reduction} for the multi-batch scenario due to the padding tokens.
+These tokens are added to align variable-length prefill sequences across different samples in a batch.
+Upon enabling a fixed memory budget via KV eviction, the padding tokens consume memory space resulting in a reduction in the effective KV budget, and thus potentially reduce accuracy.
 In addition, these tokens can also distort attention distributions, leading to unstable token-level importance estimation that can further contribute to reasoning consistency degradation.
-As depicted in Fig. \ref{fig:motivation} (center), the prefill token length in MATH-500 varies widely over samples, with some variations exceeding 400 tokens in a batch.
+As depicted in Fig. \ref{fig:motivation} (center), the prefill token length in MATH-500 varies widely across samples, with some variations exceeding 400 tokens in a batch.
 This variation leads to excessive padding when sequences are batched together, increasing KV cache waste and exacerbating the performance drop in multi-batch decoding with eviction.